isomerpages/moe-aes/_sports-and-games/Basketball.md

 **Diligence** – the concerted and consistent effort put in into trainings with values well-aligned to our school motto, Labor Omnia Vincit (Through Work Achieve Success)

 We subscribe to the ethos of **‘Making Every Basket Count’** to inspire our players to turn every opportunity into an opportunity to shine.
-The team also follows the philosophy ***“When training is tough, competition will be easy.”&nbsp;***

 Our teams have done consistently well to finish among the top 8 positions in the West Zone National School Games (NSG) among over 40 other secondary schools, as well as at the National level.

 ### CCA Achievements:
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;